Master of Supply Chain and Logistics Management

 Course Structure

-Students are required to complete: 9 core units (180 credit points) 3 units in Cyber Security stream or Information Systems stream (60 credit points)
+Students are required to complete: 9 core units (180 credit points) 3 units from the specialisation (60 credit points)

 Unit Code | Unit Title | Credit Points |